GaecKo/MDPSaver/README.md

         ```
     It was then easy to decrypt using `string.split(" | ")` and then `decrypt(AP, string[0]), ...`.

     I then simplified the process by directly encrypting the whole phrase, including the " | ".
 That made the encrypting and decrypting **3x** faster.
-(I figured that out while explaining the method to [@drudru18](https://github.com/drudru18), thanks mate 💘)

     I would have something like this: